A Heartbeat for the Main Thread

 Misreading that metric would have sent me on a two-day detour optimizing code that was already working correctly.
 The most dangerous performance metric is the one you think you understand.

 The batch flush pattern applies anywhere a high-frequency producer feeds a UI consumer.
 The rule: do not let background work drive UI update frequency.
 250ms is imperceptible to a human and gives the main thread room to handle input.
+Progress counters jump in steps rather than ticking smoothly, but no one notices.

 Without the heartbeat log, I would have optimized the sidebar rendering.
 I was already eyeing List performance, data structures, lazy loading.
 I had theories.
 They were all wrong.
 The rendering was fine.
 The problem was that the rendering was being triggered thousands of times per second.